 Are you aware of the recent Google core updates?

-Most Bloggers, SEO specialist and web masters are not aware of this update.
+Most Content Marketers, SEO specialist and web masters are not aware of this update.

 Some do not even realize there’s anything like Google core update.

 But can Google Core updates affect your blogs?